tempertemper/www.tempertemper.net/src/site/posts/2023-03-27--the-difference-between-increased-contrast-mode-and-windows-high-contrast-mode.md

 ---
 title: The difference between Increased Contrast Mode and Windows High Contrast Mode (Forced Colours Mode)
 customURL: the-difference-between-increased-contrast-mode-and-windows-high-contrast-mode
-intro: Increased contrast
+intro: I've written about Increased Contrast Mode and Windows High Contrast Mode, but what's the difference?
+And where does Forced Colours Mode come in?
 date: 2023-03-27
 tags:
     - Accessibility
     - CSS
 ---

 A year or two ago I wrote about [Increased Contrast Mode](https://www.tempertemper.net/blog/using-the-increased-contrast-mode-css-media-query).
-Using the `prefers-contrast: more` meant I could meet the Web Content Accessibility Guidelines' (WCAG) [AAA contrast thresholds](https://www.w3.org/TR/WCAG21/#contrast-enhanced), rather than just [AA](https://www.w3.org/TR/WCAG21/#contrast-enhanced), for users who configure their operating systems to increase the contrast.
+Using `prefers-contrast: more` meant I could meet the Web Content Accessibility Guidelines' (WCAG) [AAA contrast threshold](https://www.w3.org/TR/WCAG21/#contrast-enhanced), rather than just [AA](https://www.w3.org/TR/WCAG21/#contrast-enhanced), for users who configure their operating systems to increase the contrast.

 The problem here is that Windows users don't have an 'Increase contrast' toggle in their system settings; instead they have Windows High Contrast Mode (WHCM) which applies a pre-designed theme to the operating system, including web content.

-Before talking about WHCM, it's worth recapping that what Increased Contrast Mode looks like is entirely up to the designer/developer; it's just a CSS media query where you can put a bunch of high-contrast override styles:
+Before talking about WHCM, it's worth recapping that what Increased Contrast Mode looks like is entirely up to the designer/developer; it's just a CSS media query where you can write a bunch of high-contrast override styles:

 ```css
 @media (prefers-contrast: more) {